vidsht/Sundown-Studio/README.md

 - **Dark Mode**: Add a toggle to switch between light and dark themes.
 - **Content Management**: Integrate with a CMS (like WordPress) for dynamic content updates.
 - **Enhanced Animations**: Introduce more advanced animations using libraries like GSAP or Three.js.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request with your enhancements.